What is a Bachelor of Arts in Human Resources Management?

 • This course examines and evaluates theories and arguments concerning ethics and moral reasoning from a philosophical perspective.
 By engaging with historical and contemporary sources, students will analyze theories about the meaning, nature, and justification of ethical concepts; determine and assess how different forms of moral reasoning apply to contemporary moral issues; become more reflective and informed about their own moral beliefs; and develop their capacity for critical practical reasoning.

-• In this course, students will develop and hone academic and professional writing skills by employing those skills to communicate with range of audiences across a range of situations and contexts.
-To do that, students will receive instruction and practice in writing well-structured, logical, and effective academic essays while developing critical thinking skills and effective work habits.
+• In this course, students will develop and expand their research and writing skills to communicate ideas in informed, ethical, and persuasive written documents intended for a range of audiences across a range of situations and contexts.
+Students will receive instruction and practice in synthesis and analysis, bolstering their written communication skills with a thorough understanding of academic research while honing critical thinking skills and effective work habits.
+Through writing well-structured, logical, and effective academic essays, students will explore tools and develop topics in a way that is meaningful to academic and professional lives.
 Prerequisite: Successful completion of ENG 121 or equivalent with a grade of “C-” or better.

 • This course is designed to aid students in understanding the dynamics of interpersonal relationships.
 Verbal and nonverbal communication patterns among people in personal, social, academic, and professional settings will be examined, within and between cultures, including both face-to-face and technologically mediated channels.
 The nature of these interactions will be evaluated using contemporary communication theory.
 The course will enable students to identify their interpersonal communication skills and behaviors and to more critically evaluate their own oral communication and that of others.
 The primary goals of the course are to improve the quality of students’ communication in their personal and professional relationships, to enhance students’ experience and. confidence with oral communication, and increase awareness of the importance of interpersonal communication that is inclusive and equitable.